R Sound Speech Therapy Ideas for Home

 To increase your child’s self-awareness and gain a better understanding of how your child is perceiving speech therapy and their progress, you can get them to rate themselves on how well they said the consonant R sound in each activity using a rating scale.

 Learning how to say the R sound correctly is no easy feat, and it is something that frustrates children across the globe.
 The key is to be patient and remember that these things take time.
 Children develop differently and at different rates, and what one child may find easy, another may find incredibly difficult.

-You know your child best, so you are the most qualified to help decide which speech therapy activities appeal to them the most and which of these activities will help your child learn to say the R sound quicker and more accurately correctly.
+You know your child best, so (besides your child) you are the most qualified to help decide which speech exercises for the R sound appeal to them the most and which of these activities will help your child learn to say the R sound quicker and more accurately correctly.

-Remember, you always have an ally with Speech Blubs, and you can download our Speech Blubs app to help your child with their articulation and along their journey towards saying the R sound correctly by working on some of our fantastic communication-centered activities.
+Remember, you always have an ally with Speech Blubs, and you can download our Speech Blubs app to help your child with their articulation and along their journey towards saying the R sound correctly by working on some of our fantastic R sound speech therapy activities.
 You can even contact us for additional support if you’re not sure what your next steps should be.